A precious moment between Archer and his mother, after she shoots him six times "right in the 10 ring".

 And his one condition to this event?
 That Lana promises to be a better mom than his own was.

-And on a weird side note, Archer tickling Ray after all the shit he's put him through was actually pretty freaking adorable all things considered.
+And on a weird side note, Archer tickling Ray and teasing him about giving him mouth-to-mouth, especially after all the shit he's put him through was actually pretty freaking adorable all things considered.
 Even though it ended badly.

 In "Crossing Over", Archer bonding with Jakov over shots in the safehouse.
 Seriously, two of the meanest, shortest-tempered characters put everything aside to make up for 35 years of lost time.